pigna90/smf.scores.calculator/tests/TEST_README.md

 ### MYSEC-mPM Score
 ```
-Score = (Age × 0.25) + Constitutional Symptoms + Hb + PLT + Blasts + HMR + VHMR
+Score = (Age × 0.21) + Hb + PLT + Blasts + HMR + VHMR
 ```
 Where:
-- Constitutional Symptoms: 1 point if Yes
-- Hb < 11 g/dL: 2 points if Yes
+- Hb < 11 g/dL: 1 point if Yes
-- PLT < 150 x10⁹/L: 3 points if Yes
+- PLT < 150 x10⁹/L: 2 points if Yes
-- Blasts ≥ 3%: 3 points if Yes
+- Blasts ≥ 3%: 2 points if Yes
 - ASXL1 mutated without UTS mutations: 1 point if Yes
-- U2AF1 and/or TP53 and/or SRSF2 (UTS) mutations: 4 points if Yes
+- U2AF1 and/or TP53 and/or SRSF2 (UTS) mutations: 3 points if Yes

 ## Risk Categories